charliecalvert/CloudNotes/Assignments/React/ReactAddressSanityTests.md

 ## Test Run

-The test looks like this on my system:
+A run of the tests look like this on my system:

 ```nohighlighting
 $ npm run sanity-tests